Farama-Foundation/gym-docs/docs/pages/environments/box2d/bipedal_walker.md

 Reward is given for moving forward, total 300+ points up to the far end.
 If the robot falls, it gets -100.
 Applying motor torque costs a small amount of points, more optimal agent will get better score.

 ### Starting State
+The walker starts standing at the left end of the terrain with the hull horizontal, and both legs in the same position with a slight knee angle.

 ### Episode Termination
+The episode will terminate if the hull gets in contact with the ground or if the walker exceeds the right end of the terrain length.

 ### Arguments
 To use to the _hardcore_ environment, you need to specify the `hardcore=True` argument like below: